In xP&A, you can connect to the following spreadsheet file formats:

 Example

-Shows a spreadsheet for time-series with dimensions, highlighted are the first row with the dimension names, the mapped dimensions and dates, and the subsequnt rows with the variables' names, the dimensions, the mapped dimensions, and the values
+Shows a spreadsheet for time-series with dimensions, highlighted are the first row with the dimension names, the mapped dimensions and dates, and the subsequent rows with the variables' names, the dimensions, the mapped dimensions, and the values

 Example of time-series with mapped dimensions